verificatum/devtools/README.md

 This allows installing all packages with single command and is documented by a `README.md` file of its own.
-Thus, this package can be used to distribute the software in a platform independent conservative way or be used as instruction for how to set up a package for any given distribution.
+Thus, this package can be used to distribute the software in a platform independent conservative way for demonstration purposes or be used as instruction for how to set up a package for any given distribution.